dovene/android-template-app/README.md

 Kotlin, LiveData, ViewModel, Databinding, Dagger, RxJava, Retrofit, Timber, Glide are main technical features used for mixing this app.

-And for those who enjoys both the taste of a lollipop and an apple you may find the same project developed in iOS right here https://github.com/dovene/TemplateiOSApp.
+And for those who enjoy both the taste of a lollipop and an apple you may find the same project developed in iOS right here https://github.com/dovene/TemplateiOSApp.